kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 ### Irregular Grid

-Now that we've broken down the process of drawing into first creating a description of the blocks, and then drawing the blocks, you can do something interesting.
+Now that we've broken down the process of drawing into first creating a description of the blocks and then drawing the blocks, you can do something interesting.
 Before drawing the blocks, you can split them up into smaller blocks.
 When you then draw this new sequence of blocks, you will have an irregular grid - one in which the sizes of the blocks are different.

 ---